motiv-labs/log-tailer/README.md

 ### Optional
 * --jwt \<jwt>
     * Pass the JWT to be used with the REST request.
+    * If a request is made and a 401 status code is returned, the tailer will wait and ask for a new jwt.
 * --follow
     * Set this to tail the logs from the provided endpoint
 * --service \<service name>